7 things not to do when coronavirus lockdown and quarantine end

 A phased approach to lifting lockdown restrictions has already begun in the US and around the world, but that doesn't mean the deadly coronavirus has gone away.
-In the US, over 78,000 people have already died from the COVID-19 disease, and the numbers are growing.
-We know that life will look different when cities and states reopen while local leaders attempt to restart the economy while trying to keep a second deadly wave of coronavirus infections at bay.
+In the US, over 79,000 people have already died from the COVID-19 disease, and the numbers are growing.
+We know that life will look different when cities and states reopen as local leaders attempt to restart the economy while trying to keep a second wave of coronavirus infections at bay.

 As we count down the days until you can hug your friends, throw a party, file into a stadium and board an airplane, just remember that even as some restrictions loosen, that there's still much we don't know about the long-term behavior of this particular coronavirus strain.